 These factors, if combined, may unleash consumer spending to kick up our economy and contribute to higher inflation.
 Offsetting these factors is high unemployment levels staying stubbornly high and may keep inflation low for now.

-With low inflation, it has been difficult for anyone to earn any income in a low-yielding environment without taking on more investment risk.
+It has been difficult for anyone to earn any income in a low-yielding environment without taking on more investment risk with low inflation.
 For investors with 60/40 retirement portfolios investing in stocks and bonds, respectively, some have shifted more significant proportion into stocks.

 Investors will need to seek assets that are at least keeping pace with rising inflation.
 Holding cash in savings and checking accounts are suitable for liquidity purposes.
 However, their safety feature will diminish as their values erode with rising inflation.
 Later on, we have a list of investments that can protect you during a higher inflationary environment.